Updated June 27, 2017

 How is my donation allocated?

 The Scholarship Act requires that the OSF disburse at least 90% of the money it receives each calendar year in the form of scholarships for eligible students during the following academic year.
-The OSF cannot retain more than 10% of contributions to pay administrative costs.
+A scholarship granting organization cannot retain more than 10% of contributions to pay its administrative costs.
+Currently, the OSF retains only 7.5% of the contribution, allowing 92.5% of the gift to be used for low- and middle-income students to attend the private school of their choice.

 Where are contributions held?